zurich-erlang-user-group/2012-meetups/02-erlang-vs-clojure/README.md

 13. many processes

-14. more stuff?

-15. An example of a higher order functions
+14. An example of a higher order functions

 ### Description of presentation 2